jonovate/quizzy/Question_4/README.md

 > *"The Kafka cluster stores streams of records in categories called topics"*

 Topics are channels/feeds which contain a logical group of Records, which Producers write to and Consumers read from.
-Like in Pub/Sub, any amount of consumers can read from them ("Consumer Groups").
+Like in Pub/Sub, any number of consumers can read from them ("Consumer Groups").
 Topics are then split up across 1 or more Partitions which guarantee ordering of Records within that partition, but not across Topic.
 Once a record is written to a Topic's partition, it cannot be changed (immutable).
 Zookeeper keeps track of the last offset that was read by consumer to ensure it is not read again; Kafka can also be configured to purge records after a certain amount of time or size.

 > *"Each record consists of a key, a value, and a timestamp"*

-This makes reference to the underlying protocol for Records.
+This definition makes reference to the underlying protocol for Records.
 The value is the payload, the key can optionally be assigned by the Producer to help decide which partition the record should end up on, and the timestamp can be assigned by the client to state the time the record was created, else will be assigned by Producer API depending on system settings (Producer Times versus AppendTime, etc.)

 > *"Explain 4 Core APIs"*